 Do you have a little one that likes to put everything in their mouth?
 Well, these jelly bean watercolours are a great sensory activity that is totally taste safe.
 Sometimes it can be challenging when you want to do an art activity when you have kids of different ages to find something suitable.
 Maxi always loved painting and mini did too, however, he always put his hands in and then put them in his mouth.
 This is a fab solution and also a great way to add some science in for older children as you can talk about how you can make the colours darker by adding more sweets and less more »

 This simple daffodil craft for kids is certainly going to brighten up your home or classroom this Spring.
 I love making flowers with kids as each flower is unique in nature and I love seeing the flowers that children make.
 Plus I am a sucker for receiving a bunch of homemade flowers.
 They are the perfect gift.

 I am working in partnership with Argos to launch the new My Little Pony The Movie toy range.
 In celebration of the launch, we have created our very own My Little Pony craft, taking inspiration from the toy range.
 What can I say – I was too old for My Little Pony first time around and my boys are too old for it now that is it back again!
 Perhaps it never went away, hmm, you will have to fill me in on that.
 Well, I am lucky enough to have a six year-old great niece who is the perfect age for the launch the new My Little Pony toys and more »

-I think you will go a long way to find anything better than a kid-made christmas card, so I am delighted to be sharing with you a months worth of fantastic Christmas cards all made by children, along with full instructions for making them with your own children.
+We had so much fun with last years month of kid-made Christmas cards that we decided to host a month of kid-made Christmas decorations this year.
+I am delighted to be sharing with you a 30 days of fantastic Christmas decorations all made by children, along with full instructions for making them with your own children.